 Repair The World — Solidarity Through Service

 To build consistent and meaningful volunteer and service experiences.
-This grant will support an investment in a technology solution to build a replicable platform that will scale volunteer experiences.
+This grant will support an investment in racial justice, educational learning and a technology solution to serve and scale virtual volunteer experiences over MLK weekend.

 The Blue Dove Foundation – Mental Health Wellbeing Toolkit

 This is a comprehensive project addressing mental health and substance abuse issues through a toolkit and training sessions for organizational leaders, community members and Jewish camps to serve as “mental health first responders.”
 The Jewish Mental Health Wellbeing Toolkit will address increased mental health needs that have arisen during COVID-19 and will be launched virtually.

 Jewish Federation of Greater Atlanta – Jewish Education Collaborative

 As part of a larger project to reimagine a model for Jewish education in Atlanta, this program leverages teachers as catalysts for change.
 This grant supports moving three supplemental education programs ready to experiment through a process with the national Jewish Education Project to rapidly innovate their models and provide learnings to greater Atlanta.